divvun/libdivvun/README.md

 one.
 Here we've picked the comma to be central, while the following word is a "link" word.
 In the above rules,

--   The `COERROR` tag says that the following word is just a part of the error, not the central cohort.
+-   The `co&` tag says that the following word is just a part of the error, not the central cohort.
 -   The `RIGHT` relation says that this is one big error, not two separate ones.